Logo

 ✅ Very good

-Digital Reservation
+Digital reservation

 Easy to integrate, user-friendly systems

-Only accurate with consistent employee use
+Only accurate with consistent use by employees

-⚠️ Limited – dependent on discipline of use
+⚠️ Limited – dependent on usage discipline

-Ensuring Data and Organisational Prerequisites
+Safeguarding Data and Organisational Prerequisites

-• Data Ownership
+• Data ownership

-• Analytics & Data Science Capacity
+• Analytics & Data Science capacity

-• Future-Proof with AI
+• Future-proof with AI

-• UX & Awareness
+• UX & awareness

 Conclusion: From Measuring to Improving

-Measuring utilisation and occupancy is not an end in itself but a means to make workplaces smarter, healthier and more sustainable.
+Measuring utilisation and occupancy is not an end in itself, but a means to make workplaces smarter, healthier and more sustainable.
 By investing in measurement solutions, data ownership and internal data expertise, you prepare your organisation for the future.

-✅ Want to know more?
+✅ Do you want to know more?